Press Enter to search or ESC to close

 For example, a cruise with seven days of inclement weather is not covered as a ruined vacation, but if the actual cruise is cancelled due to a hurricane or severe storm, you are protected.
 Other typical exclusions include itinerary changes and frequent-flyer-mile-purchased flight reimbursement.

-Health and Home Insurance Automatic Coverage
+Health And Home Insurance Automatic Coverage

 If you have a health, homeowners or renters insurance policy in place prior to your cruise vacation, you may want to read your policy's fine print before signing up for travel insurance, as your medical and travel needs may already be covered.